Son of Edwin Percy and Norah Hannam.

 military career.
 Serving in France with the 2nd Battalion, Leinster Regiment from September 1914, he was wounded on the 14th

-January 1915 near Armentieres and after recovering from these wounds was posted to France in January 1916.
+January 1915 near Armentieres and after recovering from these wounds was posted back to France in January 1916.

 Delaying their advance to allow for the fall of debris from the explosion